PetarKing/butler-assistant/README.md

 - 🧹 **Chores:**
   - Prevent logging tool calls in case of "priave mode".
+  - Consolidate handling of Community and MCP tools.
+  - Improve documentation for using and setting up MCP tools.
+- 🔜 **Near-shore:**
+  - Consider replacing the Obsidian service with an [MCP](https://mcpservers.org/servers/MarkusPfundstein/mcp-obsidian)
+  - Consider replacing web search tools with [Tavily](https://www.tavily.com/)
+- 🚀 **Futuristic:**
   - ♻ Automatic Re-indexing: Create a file watcher to automatically update the vector index when notes are changed.
   - 🌐 Cloud Mode: connecting to an external embeddings store and/or Obsidian Vault.
   - 🕵️‍♀️ Advanced RAG Strategies: Implement more complex retrieval methods, such as re-ranking results or using graph-based navigation on top of semantic search.
   - 📱 Mobile version of the agent: running some or all of the LLMs from the device, while having access to a shared memory layer.
   - 🎙️ Advanced Voice Mode: Allowing the ability to interrupt the model mid-speech.
   - 🧑‍🧒‍🧒 Multiple Agents: Supporting different personalities and purposes.

 ## 🖼️ Showcase